Corrections and Auxiliary Products

 The spherical harmonic coefficient of degree 2 and order 0 (C20) is related to the flattening of the Earth.
 Since it is known that monthly GRACE estimates of C20 are affected by spurious systematic effects (e.g. Cheng & Ries, 2017), it is recommended to replace the C20 coefficients by estimates derived from satellite laser ranging (SLR) observations that are regarded to be more reliable.
 The same recommendation is also made for GRACE-FO.

 In addition, recent analysis revealed that also the C30 coefficient is poorly determined from GRACE/GRACE-FO when accelerometer observations for one of the two spacecraft are not available or degraded and need to be transplanted from the other spacecraft.
 Again, it is recommended to replace the C30 coefficients in such corresponding months by SLR-derived estimates.
 Note that due to its harmonic properties, C30 has a large impact in particular on Antarctic ice-mass change recovery (Loomis et al., 2020).
+For GRACE-FO, however, the estimation of C30 has significantly improved due to recently available improved accelerometer transplant products.
+A replacement of C30 is thus not necessarily needed any longer for GRACE-FO.

 Furthermore, and solely affecting the GFZ RL06 solutions, an anomalous behavior of the C21 and S21 coefficients, particularly during the last seven months of the GRACE period, is observed (Dahle et al., 2019).